kenlau177/Facebook_Network_Analysis/writeup.md

 Sunday, November 23, 2014

 ## Introduction
 This project explores my facebook friend network.
-I hope this report provides a guide for anyone also interested in carrying out the analysis.
+I hope this report provides a guide for anyone also interested in carrying out their own friend network analysis.
 Furthermore, I carried out an analysis between a few anomalyzed ego networks from stanford's database.

 ## Obtaining Data
 ### Documentation